Future Coalition: Earth Day Live

 Future Coalition organized Earth Day Live, a three-day livestream commemorating the 50th anniversary of Earth Day in the United States.
 The event was streamed online as part of efforts to promote social distancing during the COVID-19 pandemic.
 It is being referred to as the largest online mass mobilization in history.

+Vote With Us

+Future Coalition coordinated the Vote With Us campaign to promote early voting in the 2020 United States presidential election.
+The campaign featured in-person events across the country and a virtual rally featuring notable celebrities and voting activists.

+March On for Voting Rights

+Future Coalition and other notable civic organizations coordinated March On For Voting Rights is a mass mobilization on August 28, the 58th anniversary of Martin Luther King Jr.'s historic March on Washington organized by March On and other notable civil rights leaders in response to Senate Republicans blocking the For The People Act.